Candida Test UK

-Sugar cravings or cravings for bread, marmite
+Sugar cravings or cravings for bread or marmite or balsamic vinegar

-In Women, Thrush
+In Women, Thrush and Vaginal infections

-In Men Jock itch
+In Men, Jock itch

 How can Candida be treated ?

 The key in treating patient's with Candida is to combine dietary approaches with anti-fungals.
 Taking anti-fungals without changing your diet will not be effective.